mesnage/MSc_project_microbiome/DADA2 PIPELINE.md

 save.image("~/PATH/TO/DIRECTORY/Dada2_Seqtables.R")
 ```

-At this stage, the 16S folder is supposed to contain subfolders with each sequencing run details including the FASTQ files, the logfiles, the plots generated during the processing by DADA2, and one R image containing a table 'seq_tab
+At this stage, the 16S folder is supposed to contain subfolders with each sequencing run details including the FASTQ files, the logfiles, the plots generated during the processing by DADA2, and one R image containing a table 'seq_tab'

 ```{R}